-Bottom Line: Coffee grounds provide beneficial nitrogen, but you need a variety of things for healthy compost and soil.
+Bottom Line: Coffee grounds provide beneficial nitrogen, some phosphorus and magnesium, but you need a variety of things for healthy compost and soil.
 Add your coffee grounds to the compost pile and keep it balanced with a mixture of other green and brown items.

 What the Research Shows